King John’s Castle

 What to See & Do

-• Interactive exhibitions – Touch‑screen stations, discovery drawers and computer‑generated animations guide you through the castle’s 800‑year story, from Viking settlement to modern Limerick.
+• Interactive exhibitions – Touch‑screen stations, discovery drawers, 3D models and ghostly projections guide you through the castle’s 800‑year story, from Viking settlement to modern Limerick.

 • Medieval courtyard games – The spacious courtyard hosts noughts‑and‑crosses, horseshoe throwing, a medieval seesaw, tug‑of‑war and archery demonstrations.
 All activities are included in the ticket price and are suitable for all ages.

-• Blacksmith’s forge & campaign tent – Live demonstrations bring medieval craft to life, while a replica 17th‑century siege tent recreates the atmosphere of the 1642 siege.
+• Blacksmith’s forge & siege tent – Live demonstrations showcase medieval craft, while a replica 17th‑century siege tent recreates the atmosphere of the 1642 siege.

 • Tower climbs – Ascend the drum towers for sweeping views of the Shannon, the Treaty Stone and Limerick’s red‑brick rooftops.
 The climb involves steep spiral stairs, so it is best suited to those comfortable with historic staircases.

 • Abseiling experience – In partnership with Nevsail Watersports & Adventures, thrill‑seekers can abseil from the gatehouse turret.
-The activity requires advance booking and carries an additional fee.
+The activity runs only a few times a year (select weekends between May and September) and requires advance booking and an additional fee.

 • Statue of Michael Hogan – Outside the castle, a six‑and‑a‑half‑foot bronze of the Limerick poet Michael Hogan adds a cultural touchpoint.

-• Café & shop – The on‑site café offers river‑view seating, while the gift shop stocks locally made crafts and books on Limerick’s history.
+• Café & shop – The on‑site café offers river‑view seating, while the gift shop stocks locally made crafts, books on Limerick’s history and medieval‑themed souvenirs.

 Practical Information